At the risk of sounding mean, I have to admit I get a good laugh whenever one of my wife’s magazines runs a “celebrity style do’s and don’ts” feature.

 Not Asking for a Second Gift

 Or, for that matter, a third and a fourth, plus a planned gift.
 This is not being pushy.
 You’ve told your donor they are having an impact and bring something good to the world.
 They’ll want to continue doing so, so give them that opportunity.
+Believe it or not, when you don’t make enough asks, you discourage donors!
 Likewise. . .

 Not Telling the Donor What’s Next